Unidocs1/sphinx_repo_manager/source/getting_started/sdks/unity.rst

 2. Open your project in Unity and navigate to the Package Manager window (`Windows > Package Manager`).
 3. In the `Package Manager` window click the `+` button in the top left corner and select `Add package from disk...`
 4. Browse to the root folder of your local `sdk_unity` checkout, select the `package.json` file, and click `Open`.
-5. *AcceleratXR SDK* should now be listed in the package manager.
+5. *Xsolla Backend SDK* should now be listed in the package manager.
 6. Next follow the section on Configuration.

 WebGL - Additional Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The AcceleratXR SDK for Unity supports WebGL, however there are a few additional steps required to enable the SDK to work properly in a WebGL build.
+The Xsolla Backend SDK for Unity supports WebGL, however there are a few additional steps required to enable the SDK to work properly in a WebGL build.

 1. Install the `WebGL Threading Patcher` package to enable async tasks to function properly in WebGL builds.
 Go to the `Package Manager`, select `Add package from git URL...`, and enter the follwing URL: